yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2020/index.md

 With the demo just released, [Rodrigo](https://github.com/ReinUsesLisp) started the work to get `Hyrule Warriors: Age of Calamity - Demo Version` playable.
 By implementing [FCMP immediate](https://github.com/yuzu-emu/yuzu/pull/4853) and [texture CUBE array shadows](https://github.com/yuzu-emu/yuzu/pull/4854) the game starts to render.

 {{< imgs
     "./aoc.png| Where are my glasses?
-(Hyrule Warriors: Age of Calamity - Demo Version)
+(Hyrule Warriors: Age of Calamity - Demo Version)"
   >}}

 I personally want to thank [Lioncache.](https://github.com/lioncash) He's not mentioned much in the progress reports due to how technical are the changes and fixes he implements, but he is without a doubt the biggest contributor to the project.
 Thank you Lion, for the patience you have, and the huge help you give us.